yokasre/chipper-api/README.md

 > Please update the following line in this `README.md` file to include your estimate of the time required for completion.

-Estimated Time Required: [Your Estimate Here]
+Estimated Time Required: 40 minutes

 > After updating the estimate and right before you start coding, commit your changes using the following command:
 `git add README.md && git commit -m "Extra Task estimated" && git push`